Suspects confess to swiping shark from San Antonio Aquarium in baby stroller

 According to investigators, the men and a woman removed the shark Saturday afternoon from an open tank where visitors can pet the sea life.
 In a statement, the aquarium said the trio "staked out the pool for more than an hour" before taking the animal.

-Salvaggio did not identify the suspects Monday night, but said one of them was a 38-year-old white male who lived in San Antonio.
+Salvaggio did not identify the suspects Monday night, but said one of them was a 38-year-old white man who lived in San Antonio.

 The aquarium said that in the process of putting the shark in the bucket, the group dumped a bleach solution used to disinfect tools into the cold water exhibit filtration system.
 It said the solution caused "harm to other wildlife" and added, "If it weren't for the fast acting experienced staff, the bleach would have done more damage."